 That’s why as shocking as super harassers’ behavior may be to the outside world, it rarely comes as a complete surprise to those who have worked in close proximity the people in question.

-In fact, when it comes to identifying the culprits of harassment at work, we like to tell our clients that “someone always knows.”
+In fact, when it comes to figuring out how to stop harassment at work and identifying the culprits, we like to tell our clients that “someone always knows.”

 It’s just a question of whether the people with the knowledge feel there’s any real benefit in coming forward.
 They may have well-justified fears that they won’t be taken seriously, that nothing will actually be done about the issue, or that their career will actually suffer if they say anything.